-Physically modest and de-skilled, these scores represent an artistic practice driven by but also counter to the recording and reproductive technologies that would increasingly restructure sound and language in the postwar era.
-The very project of semiotics is both an effect and motor of this process, in which language, sound, image, and time become objects of decomposition, quantification, recombination, and analysis (an earlier phase of which is already evident in the breakdown of representation and sign in cubism and Dada).
-Yet the diverse techniques and technologies generated during the Second World War-from cybernetics and information theory to the perfection of magnetic audiotape-markedly intensified this process, reducing complex information to transmissible series of binary digits, and proliferating indexical signs whose distance from syntax potentially reduces signification to "the mute presence of an uncoded event."15 Under the pervasive pressure of (mechanical, electronic, later digital) technologies of recording, reproduction, and transmission, the perceptual conditions of explicitly temporal and repeatable media (phonograph, film, later audiotape and videotape) came increasingly to inflect apparently static materials (objects, images, and printed text) in the postwar era, while also turning the previously ephemeral into a kind of object.
-Given its structural reliance on continual reenactment and its deep historical implication in systems of inscription, language is a special case, a kind of model, of which the event score is but one example.
+Physically modest and de-skilled, these "scores" represent an artistic practice driven by but also counter to the recording and reproductive technologies that would increasingly restructure sound and language in the postwar era.
+The very project of semiotics is both an effect and motor of this process, in which language, sound, image, and time become objects of decomposition, quantification, recombination, and analysis (an earlier phase of which is already evident in the breakdown of representation and sign in cubism and dada).
+Yet the diverse techniques and technologies generated during the Second World War-from cybernetics and "information theory" to the perfection of magnetic audiotapemarkedly intensify this process, reducing complex information to transmissible series of binary digits, and proliferating indexical signs whose distance from syntax potentially reduces signification to "the mute presence of an uncoded event."
+Under the pervasive pressure of (mechanical, electronic, later digital) technologies of recording, reproduction, and transmission, the perceptual conditions of explicitly temporal and repeatable media (phonograph, film, later audiotape and videotape) come to increasingly inflect apparently "static" materials (objects, images, and printed text) in the postwar era-while also turning the previously ephemeral into a kind of object.
+Given its structural reliance on continual reenactment, and its deep historical implication in systems of inscription, language is a special case, a kind of model-of which the "event score" is but one example.
 To better understand this process, it will help to reconstruct some of the historical context of postwar music which gave rise to this radically reconfigured use of the score.